-The debate rages on among beaders as to which beading thread is the "best".
+The debate rages among beaders as to which beading thread is the "best".
 Are you a fan of nylon beading threads, or have you cross over to the gel-spun fishing line-type threads?
-I've heard passionate discourse from both camps as to which type of beading thread they prefer for bead-weaving or bead embroidery.
-Of course, your beading thread is a very important part of your bead-weaving projects.
+I've heard passionate discourse from both camps as to which type of beading thread they prefer for bead weaving or bead embroidery patterns.
+Of course, your beading thread is a very important part of your bead weaving projects.
 Without it, how else would you connect your beads or attach them to your bead embroidery medium?
 (Glue doesn't count as an answer here, either!)

 Here's a detailed look at the two most common types of beading thread used in bead-weaving.

 Nylon Beading Threads

 This is the type of beading thread I got started with when I was learning how to bead.
 Nymo is by far the most popular and widely available nylon beading thread available, and from what I've seen, you either love it or you hate it for bead weaving.
 There doesn't seem to be a middle ground on this one!

 Nylon beading threads are strong, multi-strand threads that were originally developed for the garment and upholstery industries.
 You can find nylon beading threads sold under brand names like Nymo, Silamide, K-O, and S-Lon.

 What are the advantages of using nylon beading threads?
 Nylon beading threads for bead weaving are easy to find in most local bead shops and online.
 They come in a wide range of colors and thicknesses, and are inexpensive; usually in the range of one to four dollars for a large spool.
 Cutting a nylon beading thread is easy to do using a good pair of embroidery scissors, so no special thread cutters are necessary.